MBB Consulting: What’s Different About the Big 3 Firms

 4. Intellectually stimulating work environment

-5. Contributes back to the society
+5. Contributes back to society

 1. Customer-centric